dydevops/Mywebcode_Django_Blog/README.md

 Users can Login/Register to the Blog App.

 ### Comment
-Users can comment to any blog post after login or comment anonymously without login.
+Users can comment and reply to any blog post after login.

 ### Create Blog Post
 Users can create blog posts from the front end and add for approval, by the admin.